221244-Tebogo/DV200-term1-api-chartjs/README.md

 # Horse Racing App - README

 ### Introduction
-Welcome to the Horse Racing App repository!
-This project aims to provide horse racing enthusiasts with a comprehensive platform for accessing horse racing data, live race updates, statistics, and much more.
-The app leverages an external API to fetch horse racing data and utilizes Axios for seamless data retrieval.
+Welcome to the Marvel App repository!
+This project aims to provide Marvel enthusiasts with a comprehensive platform for accessing character data, live updates, statistics, and much more.
+The app leverages the Marvel API to fetch character data and utilizes Axios for seamless data retrieval.

 ![Landing Page](https://raw.githubusercontent.com/221244-Tebogo/DV200-term1-api-chartjs/main/Wireframes/Landing-Page.jpg)